 Growing Pains are a concern for most teenagers, pre-teens and their parents.
 As a rule, growing pains are poorly understood and often brushed aside as something you must go through during adolescence.
-This is not necessarily true.
-In fact, most “growing pains” can be eliminated or at least eased with some quality care and attention.
+This brushing is not necessarily accurate.
+Most “growing pains” can be eliminated or at least eased with some quality care and attention.

 What Causes “Growing Pains”?

 A prevalent time to suffer “growing pains” is when your bones are quickly lengthening.
-Consequently, your muscles also have to lengthen to keep a normal “muscle length-tension ratio”.
 Unfortunately, this doesn’t always happen naturally.
-If your muscles do not lengthen adequately, it increases muscular tension pulling on the soft bone growth plates.
+Musculoskeletal tension increases if your muscles do not lengthen adequately, pulling on the soft bone growth plates.
+Consequently, your muscles also have to extend to keep an average “muscle length-tension ratio”.

 Commonly we find that those kids who suffer “growing pains” have excessively tight muscles that cause their pain.

 What Can Be Done to Help Growing Pain?

-The good news is that your physiotherapist is trained to assess your child’s normal muscle length.
+As you would be well aware, not everyone can be a contortionist!
+The good news is that your physiotherapist skill set includes assessing your child’s standard muscle length.
 Immediately after their assessment, your child will be prescribed corrective techniques to lengthen any tight soft tissue.
 Every child is different, and they do have individual genetics.
-As you would be well aware, not everyone can be a contortionist!
-Therefore, the rate your child’s improvement, techniques used, or exercises performed will vary from individual to individual.
+Therefore, your child’s improvement rate, methods used, or exercises performed will vary from individual to individual.

 What Results Can You Expect?

 Luckily, growing pains usually disappear within days or just a few weeks once the correct treatment commences.
-Considering that most untreated “growing pains” can last 18 months or more, that’s very pleasing news for your child.
+Considering that most untreated “growing pains” can last 18 months or more, that’s excellent news for your child.
 Why let your child needlessly suffer when there is a straightforward, safe and effective solution available?